Antrikshy/antrikshy.github.io/_posts/2016-08-26-how-i-got-started-with-programming-side-projects.md

 ## Stepping Stones

 The summer break after my second year was when I gathered momentum.
 That was when I started my adventure in the world of open-source software.
 Still, I placed too much importance in knowing *more* programming languages.
 This sentiment would change with time, but it didn't hurt.
 So far, I had worked with Java, C and C++ in course-assigned projects.
-I had also dabbled a bit with Python on Codecademy and through a [simple reddit bot](https://github.com/Antrikshy/InternetLyingPolice_reddit_bot) project previously.
+I had also dabbled a bit with Python on Codecademy and through a [simple Reddit bot](https://github.com/Antrikshy/InternetLyingPolice_reddit_bot) project previously.

 I decided to go out and teach myself more programming languages over the summer break so I could make my resume appear more substantial.